 How good is Mexican pasta!
-There’s no particular reason to call it that except for the fact that the recipe for the sauce is very similar to that of Chili con carne.
-In fact, most of the ingredients are there: Mexican beans, peppers, spices.
-The minced meat is missing because this recipe is vegan and adding soy mince would really be adding too many proteins in my opinion…
+There’s no particular reason to call it that except that the recipe for the sauce is very similar to Chili con carne.
+In fact, almost all the ingredients are the same: kidney beans, bell peppers, spices.
+The ground meat is missing primarily because this recipe is vegan, and also because adding textured soy would, in my opinion, make it a bit too protein-heavy…

-And it tastes great even without the mince, trust me.
-It’s a pasta dish that serves as a complete meal.
-I’ve also added arugula to include a vegetable from the cruciferous family, which have many benefits, but I won’t list them here otherwise, we’ll discuss the recipe another day!
+And it’s tasty even without ground meat, trust me.
+It’s a pasta dish that serves as a complete one-dish meal.
+I also added arugula to include a cruciferous-family vegetable, which has many benefits, but I won’t list them here or we’d be talking about that instead of the recipe!

-Also, since I’ve tried it, I assure you that Mexican pasta is very good even when cooled down, like a pasta salad.
-Not fridge-cold but at room temperature.
+Also, from my tests, I can assure you that Mexican pasta is very good even once cooled, like a pasta salad.
+Not straight from the fridge, but at room temperature.
 So if you bring lunch to work, this is a great idea for you.

-I’ll also leave you some other ideas of one-dish pasta before moving on to the recipe:
+I’ll leave you a few other one-dish pasta ideas before the recipe:

 - Difficulty: Very easy